Free local delivery

 This page shows some of the common lamp caps that are in use today, and provides some basic information about each one.
 This isn't an extensive list of all the available lamp caps, but it shows the most common ones.

-The L1 lamp cap is used a various shapes and sizes of bulb, its based on GU10, with important difference of a hole in the middle of the lamp.
-The lamp holder has a corresponding pin that fits into this hole, and prevents a standard GU10 lamp being used.
+Buy G23 bulbsThe L1 lamp cap is used a various shapes and sizes of bulb, its based on GU10, with important difference of a hole in the middle of the lamp.
+The lamp holder has a corresponding pin that fits into this hole and prevents a standard GU10 bulb being used.
+A number of our customers have told us that they have defeated this mechanism by simply snapping off the pin in the lamp holder with a pair of pliers, allowing a regular GU10 to be used instead of the special L1 bulbs.
+As you would expect, this is probably not something the manufacturer would recommend.

 The L1 cap is used on self ballasted compact fluorescent bulbs.